Disclosure

 Brooke and Buddy riding and playing the Zombie Attack "6D" adventure at Clifton Hills

-However, of the six attractions, the Skywheel was our favorite.
-It provides a unique view of the falls and is a relaxing change of pace.
+However, of the six attractions, the Niagara Skywheel was our favorite.
+The ferris wheel provides unique and spectacular views of the falls and is a relaxing change of pace.

 Niagara Falls lit in red and blue at night